Aman-shukla-27/calendit/Calend-it/README.md

 ## Deployment Instructions

-This application is deployed on Netlify.
+This application is deployed on Vercel.
 To deploy your own version:

-1. Create a Netlify account and link it to your GitHub repository.
+1. Create a Vercel account and link it to your GitHub repository.
 2. Configure the build settings:
    - **Build Command**: `npm run build`
    - **Publish Directory**: `dist`
 3. Deploy the application.

-The application will be available at your Netlify-provided URL.
+The application will be available at your Vercel-provided URL.

 ---